mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/12/07/day-322/">December 07, 2017</a></small></div>
-<p><strong>Devin Nunes met with Blackwater founder Erik Prince earlier this year despite his recusal from the Russia probe</strong>.
+<p><strong>Devin Nunes met with Blackwater founder Erik Prince earlier this year despite his recusal from the <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 Nunes discussed with Prince the House Intelligence Committee's investigation into the unmasking of Americans' identities in intelligence reports. (<a href="http://www.businessinsider.com/erik-prince-testimony-house-intel-committee-devin-nunes-russia-probe-2017-12">Business Insider</a>)</p>